bruteforce1127/SurakshaWalt/README.md

 ## 🔐 Notes on Security & Secrets
 - **DO NOT** publish `application.properties` with real credentials or API keys..
 Please **rotate** any exposed credentials immediately and move secrets to environment variables or a secrets manager.
 - Example: `jwt.secret`, database password, API keys should be set via environment variables and not hard-coded.
 ---

-## 🧪 Tests & Utilities
-- No automated test suite found in `src/test` (not included).
-Adding unit/integration tests (Spring Boot Test with @WebMvcTest / @SpringBootTest) is recommended.

----

-## 📸 Assets & Screenshots
-- If you have UI clients or screenshots, add a `/docs` or `/assets` folder and reference them here to make the README more visual.

----

 ## 🤝 Contributing